Ch4nKyy/BG3WASD/README.md

 >  * There should be no tabs, but only spaces!
 >  * There should be a comma after every entry, except for the last!

-2. Install NativeModLoader from
+3. Install NativeModLoader from
 [Achievement Enabler](https://www.nexusmods.com/baldursgate3/mods/668)
    * Only download Part-1-NativeModLoader
    * Put bink2w64.dll and bink2w64_original.dll in
  C:\Program Files (x86)\Steam\steamapps\common\Baldurs Gate 3\bin\
-3. Optionally but recommended:
+4. Optionally but recommended:
     * Install [AutoHotKey](https://www.autohotkey.com/)
     * In-game, bind camera controls to arrow keys

 ### Do once and every time there is an update of this mod

 1. [Download](https://github.com/Ch4nKyy/BG3WASD/releases) BG3WASD.dll and place it inside `C:\Program Files (x86)\Steam\steamapps\common\Baldurs
 Gate 3\bin\NativeMods\`
+   * If the folder does not exist, create it.
 2. Optionally but recommended:
    * Download WASD_Toggle.ahk.
 It does not matter where you put it.